Health Management

 C

-Clear x Clear = All puppies are clear (no disease risk)
+Clear × Clear = All puppies are clear (no risk for tested conditions)

 C

-Clear x Carrier = Puppies are clear or carrier (no disease expression)
+Clear × Carrier = Puppies are clear or carrier (no disease expression for tested conditions)

 !

-Carrier x Carrier = 25% of puppies may be affected -- We NEVER do this
+Carrier × Carrier = 25% of puppies may be affected -- We NEVER do this

 Test Types

-A complete list of the 15 genetic and health tests performed on all our breeding dogs.
+The 15 genetic and health tests performed on all our breeding dogs.
+These cover conditions with currently identified causative genes.
+All results are published on individual profile pages.

 CEA